dinuionica/Biju-Hacker/README.md

 -------------------------------------------------------------------------------

 Biju wants to be a hacker.
 This project simulates a series of cryptology applications used to encrypt a series of messages.
+The operations were performed in 32-bit assembly language.

 ## Content Archive